Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 And you’re going to want to subscribe to their email list.
 Why?
 Because they will announce when the tickets drop for the next ball.

 This is especially important to know, as they don’t drop tickets at the same time every year.
 In prior years, they dropped tickets in January or February.
 Last year, they dropped tickets in November.
+This year, tickets went on sale in December.

 Note: You can also subscribe to Le Grand Bal Masqué Facebook Group or even the unofficial Grand Masked Ball Facebook Group too.
 The unofficial page did have people selling resale tickets and more information about that.
 It also had lots of people asking/answering questions about attending and what to expect.

-2. Grand Masked Ball Ticket Prices.
+3. Grand Masked Ball Ticket Prices.

 Here are what each ticket offers: